rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 **Material that has been treated for mold** must be housed separately from the rest of the collection [(see 6.6.4)](#664-labels-for-materials-treated-for-mold).

-**Restricted material** must be housed separately from the rest of the collection [(see 6.6.5)](#665-boxing-and-labeling-restricted-material).

-#### 6.6.3 Oversized materials and nomenclatures based on shelving locations
+#### 6.6.3 Oversized materials

-Historically Rose Library has used several different nomenclature/box numbering conventions that are based on shelving locations.
-Some of these are still in use, while others should not typically be used for new collections:
+* Material that fits into a box should be boxed.
+It is greatly preferred to have a box as the top container.
+* Oversized boxes that will be stored at the LSC (typically up to 20x24"; it is strongly preferred for all new collections to be sent to the LSC)
+	* Any oversized material that fits into a box and will be stored at the LSC should be given **regular box and folder numbers** in sequence with material stored in other box types.
+OP numbers should **not** be used for boxes being sent to the LSC, since the OP indicates a shelving location
+* Oversized boxes that will be stored onsite (typically up to 20x24") (OPs)
+	* When a collection is being stored onsite, the oversized boxes will remain onsite as well and will be handled as OPs (oversized papers)
+ 	* Any box designated as an OP must be stored onsite on the OP shelves on Level 11 in the Abbey
+    	* OP boxes should be given OP numbers to indicate that it is being onsite on the OP shelves.
+In a collection OPs should be a separate sequence of numbers from the general box number sequence (i.e. OP1, OP2, etc.).
+When making the label, there is no space between OP and the number (i.e. OP1).
+     	* Folders within an OP box are also numbered sequentially in the same fashion as regular size folders, for example OP1/1, OP1/2, etc.
+* Oversized material larger than 20x24" but smaller than 38x34" (OPs)
+	* Oversized material larger than 20x24" will not fit in a standard oversized box, as the largest standard sized box that we typically order is 20x24", but larger or custom boxes can be ordered in some instances.
+ 	* If the oversized material will not fit in a box, it should be placed in an oversized folder as the top container.
+  	* Oversized folders of these dimensions (i.e. will fit on the OP shelves) should be handled as an OP.

-* OP (oversized paper)--current usage is for folders larger than 20x24" but smaller than 38x34".
-These folders serve as top containers [container profile in ArchivesSpace= box folder (56x34 or less)].
-Rolled items and scroll boxes that will fit on 38x34" shelves are also OPs.
+  	* Rolled items and scroll boxes that will fit on 38x34" shelves should also be handled as OPs
+  	* OP folders or OP rolled items serve as top containers in ArchivesSpace
+  		* OP folder container profile in ArchivesSpace = box folder (56x34 or less)
+  	 	* Rolled item container profile = rolled item
+  	  	* Scroll box container profile = scroll box [choose best size]

+  	  	* For collections that are being stored onsite, oversized boxes should also be handled as OPs.

+  	  	*

 * XOP (extra-oversized paper)--current usage is for folders that are too large to fit on the OP shelves, up to 56x34".
 * BV (bound volume) and OBV (oversized bound volume)--while we currently have materials identified by "BV" and "OBV," we have moved away from that nomenclature and should keep these materials in appropriately sized boxes with the regular box numbers.
 Bound volumes (BV) and oversized bound volumes (OBV) are usually ledgers, scrapbooks, photograph albums, or other bound items.
-* FR (framed item)
-*

 #### 6.6.3 Oversized materials

-**Preferred: for collections that are or will be primarily stored at the LSC:** Any material that fits into a box (instead of a folder) should be given **regular box and folder numbers** in sequence with material stored in Hollinger document cases and record center cartons including up to 20" x 24".
+**Preferred: for collections that are or will be primarily stored at the LSC:** Any material that fits into a box (instead of a folder) .
 Folders up to 24" x 36" should be given an OP (oversized papers) number to indicate that it is being stored onsite on Level 11 in the Abbey.
 Materials larger than that will be given an XOP (extra-oversized papers) number to indicate that it is being stored onsite on Level 11 in the Nunnery.
 The LSC will accept boxes up to 20" x 24," and boxes sent to the LSC should be given regular box numbers rather than OP numbers since OP references a shelving location.
 Due to space constraints in oversized material shelving in the Abbey and the Nunnery, newly accessioned or processed oversized material should be sent to the LSC when possible.

 **For collections that are or will be primarily stored onsite:** Documents and photographs larger stored in folders larger than 20" x 24" should be given **oversized papers (OP)** numbers to indicate that they are being shelved onsite on Level 11 in the Abbey.
 Materials larger than 24" x 36" should be given **extra-oversized papers (XOP)** numbers and are shelved in folders in the Nunnery.